rcurranmoz/macos-image-templates/moz/README.md

 # **macOS Image Builder using Packer, Tart, and Cilicon**
 This repository provides an automated way to **build macOS virtual machine images** using **Packer, Tart, and Cilicon**.
 It provisions a macOS VM with **Xcode, Puppet, and SignerBootstrap**, installs dependencies from **AWS S3**, and runs **bootstrap_mojave.sh** for further system setup.

+This setup is currently highly experimental and specifically fine-tuned for provisioning a signer with the mac_v4_signing_ff_prod Puppet role.
+However, with minor adjustments, this approach can be extended to support other signer roles as needed.

+Since Puppet determines role assignments based on the value in /etc/puppet_role, adapting this setup for different roles would only require a small configuration change to set the appropriate role on disk before convergence.

+The next goal is to extend this setup to provision a working macOS 14 (mac14) image for testers.
+This will involve adapting the current provisioning workflow to ensure compatibility with mac14 hardware, refining Puppet role assignments, and optimizing the image for test automation.

 ## **🚀 Features**
 ✅ **Uses Packer + Tart to create macOS VM images**
 ✅ **Automates macOS Setup Assistant screens**